skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Here we are at a pivotal session in the campaign.
 We played for five
 > hours, and the notes I have cover less than a paragraph.
 Sigh.
 I
-> REALLY wish I had the audio of these sessions.
+> *really* wish I had the audio of these sessions.

 The party awakens in the Magus Archives.
 They spend some time going through the library, and find some books of use.
 They learn the